eoinkelly/notes/elasticsearch/elasticsearch.md

     ```js
     // search all documents in the named indexes
     GET /myindex,otherindex,blahindex/_search

+    // search all documents in all indices which begin with 'myindex'
+    GET /myindex*/_search
     ```
 5. Search all documents of a particular type in all indexes
     ```js